Skip to main content

 Human History

-Raised bogs have been utilized for domestic turf cutting in Ireland for thousands of years, with communities cutting peat by hand from the bog margins for fuel.
-Easkey Bog escaped the large-scale mechanical extraction that destroyed most Irish raised bogs in the twentieth century due to its relatively remote location and community ownership structure.
+Blanket bogs have been utilized for domestic turf cutting in Ireland for thousands of years, with communities cutting peat by hand from the bog margins for fuel.
+Easkey Bog escaped the large-scale mechanical extraction that destroyed many Irish bogs in the twentieth century due to its relatively remote location and community ownership structure.
 The surrounding landscape shows evidence of Bronze Age field systems buried beneath later bog growth, demonstrating the changing relationship between humans and the expanding peatland.

 Park History

-Easkey Bog was designated as a Nature Reserve in recognition of its exceptional quality as an intact western raised bog, a habitat type that has been reduced to fragments across Ireland through industrial peat extraction, drainage, and afforestation.
+Easkey Bog was designated as a Nature Reserve in 1990 in recognition of its exceptional quality as an intact blanket bog, a habitat type that has been reduced to fragments across Ireland through industrial peat extraction, drainage, and afforestation.
+[1] The site was simultaneously declared a Ramsar Wetland of International Importance (No. 471) in 1990.
 Scientific surveys confirmed the bog's active growth, intact hydrology, and high conservation value.
-The designation was part of broader efforts to protect the remaining viable raised bogs in Ireland following decades of near-complete destruction of this habitat nationally.
+The designation was part of broader efforts to protect Ireland's remaining viable blanket bogs following decades of near-complete destruction of this habitat nationally.

 Major Trails And Attractions

-The reserve offers visitors the opportunity to experience an intact raised bog landscape with its characteristic domed profile, pool systems, and specialized vegetation.
+The reserve offers visitors the opportunity to experience an intact blanket bog landscape with its characteristic pool systems and specialized vegetation.
 Walking is limited to boardwalk trails where provided, as the wet bog surface is both fragile and hazardous.
 The open landscape with views to the Ox Mountains and Sligo Bay provides scenic value.
 Autumn brings cranberry fruiting on the hummocks and spectacular bog cotton displays occur in early summer.

 Visitor Facilities And Travel